 Paraclimbing National Championships will be a two round competition hosting a modified redpoint qualification round on day 1 and an onsight final round on day two.
 The climbing will be executed on top rope.

 Invitations to the IFSC World Paraclimbing Championships, held every two years, will be given based on the results of that year’s Paraclimbing National Championships.

 If you have questions, please contact our Paraclimbing Series Manager, Madeleine Palmer, at firstname.lastname@example.org.

 Follow USA Climbing Paraclimbing on Facebook!

-In order to compete in the classified categories, all competitors must be classified unless competing in a Visually Impaired category, Open category, have a confirmed status or have a review date later than 2024.
+In order to compete in the classified categories, all competitors must be classified unless competing in a Visually Impaired category, Youth category, Open category, have a confirmed status or have a review date later than 2024.